luis12pez/luis12pez/README.md

 Master of Science in Petroleum Engineering - Politecnico di Torino, Italy Awarded with ToPolito Scholarship 2017/2019

-B Sc.
-Petroleum Eng. - WES accreditation # 5921320IMM – U. de América, Colombia
+Bachelor of Science Petroleum Engineering - Fundacion Universidad de América, Colombia
-Thesis:

 <!--
 **luis12pez/luis12pez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.